Eelis/GrappleMap/doc/web-editor.md

 * positions (= a pose + some metadata)
 * transitions (= 2 or more poses + some metadata)

-On startup, a built-in database is used, but another database file can also be loaded.
+On startup, the GrappleMap database is used, but another database file can also be loaded.

 ## 2. Browsing and Playback